School is Easy Tutoring

 Parents beware: prescription drugs are being sold at school

-Susan Cumberland October 9, 2015
+Susan Cumberland Published: October 9, 2015 Last Updated Date: December 16, 2024

-Photo of pills - featured image for prescription drugs being sold at school article
+Prescription drugs being sold at school

 It’s no secret drugs and alcohol sometimes find their way into school grounds.
 Most parents are aware of the fact that children, particularly high school students, will encounter substances such as marijuana and booze.
 However, authorities have begun to notice a newer trend — prescription drugs are being sold at school to students now as well.